 We were watching old videos of my children the other night.
 In one scene, my then 2-year-old daughter became upset because she didn’t have a ball her baby brother was playing with.
 She was angry!
 So she marched over to him, grabbed the ball, and threw it across the room.
 Wow!
 My husband and I looked at each other and were thinking the same thing, “That’s the famous temper we grew to know so well!”

 Over the years, she’s gotten a lot better, but I wish we would have had these 15 questions to ask to see if your child has an anger problem.
-Take it with your children in mind, and then follow it’s suggestions for dealing with your child’s anger.
+Take it with your children in mind, and then follow the suggestions for dealing with children with anger issues.

 Take the Test

 The following inventory covers the more common signs of anger in children.
 All children manifest these signs, but if several of them are persistent or if your child evidences many of them, you may have a problem.